ckan/ckan/doc/maintaining/configuration.rst

 This can be used when using an extension that is still using old (Pylons-based) route names to maintain compatibility.

-  .. warning:: This configuration will be removed when migration to Flask is completed.
+  .. warning:: This configuration will be removed when the migration to Flask is completed.
 Please
     update the extension code to use the new Flask-based route names.

 .. _config.mode: